10 Fun things to do in Amsterdam in winter!

 #9 Go ice skating at the Museumplein

 Typical Dutch wintertime fun: ice skating on the frozen canals in Amsterdam.
 It is a unique experience but very rare so don’t put your money on it.
 The second best option is the beautifully lit and idyllic ice skating rink at the Museumplein.
 For me ice-skating is like breathing, but if you feel your legs might go in opposite direction, you can take ice-skate lessons.
 Skates are for rent.
-The ice skate rink opens on 13 November.
+This year, 2022, the ice skate rink opens on 12 November until 5 February 2023.

 #10 Cuddle up during a movie